 More than ever before, the biggest beer brands in the country offer alcohol-free alternatives to their alcoholic beers.
 Many of these beers you can get hold of in your local supermarket too.
-We decided to try some of the biggest names side by side, alcoholic vs alcohol-free beer, so that you can know what to expect if you’re looking to swap out your regular tipple for something alcohol-free or looking to reduce the strength of your drink by making a beer/beer shandy with the same brand.
+We decided to taste test some of the biggest names side by side, alcoholic vs alcohol-free beer, so that you can know what to expect if you’re looking to swap out your regular tipple for something alcohol-free or looking to reduce the strength of your drink by making a beer/beer shandy with the same brand.

 A great alcohol-free option if… you want to mix a full-strength beer with an alcohol-free one – these two really compliment each other.